Samba Server installation on Ubuntu 16.04 LTS

-I have fresh installed Ubuntu 16.04 server, on which I am going to install the samba server.
+I have a freshly installed Ubuntu 16.04 LTS server, on which I am going to install the samba server.
 As Samba client system, I will use a Windows Desktop to connect to the samba server and check the setup.
-The Windows Desktop should be in the same network so that it is able to reach the Ubuntu server.
+The Windows Desktop should be on the same network so that it is able to reach the Ubuntu server.
 The hostname of my Ubuntu server is server1.example.com and the IP is 192.168.1.100

-If you don't have a Ubuntu server already, follow this tutorial to get a minimal server setup as the basis for this tutorial.
+If you don't have an Ubuntu server already, follow this tutorial to get a minimal server setup as the basis for this tutorial.

 Note: The Windows machine must be in the same workgroup.
-To check the value in the Windows machine run the following command at cmd prompt:
+To check the value on the Windows machine run the following command at cmd prompt:

 net config workstation

 Your Windows machine must be in the same Workstation domain as the Ubuntu server, i.e. WORKGROUP in my case.